Heisenberg homology on surface configurations: Relation to the Moriyama and Magnus representations

 \subsection{The Magnus representation.}

 The kernel of our representation \eqref{eq:twisted-representation} is also contained in the kernel of the Magnus representation.
 This may be seen as follows.
-The $\mathfrak{M}(\Sigma)$-equivariant surjection $\Heis \twoheadrightarrow H$ induces a quotient of twisted $\mathfrak{M}(\Sigma)$-representations
+The $\mathfrak{M}(\Sigma)$-equivariant surjection $\Heis \twoheadrightarrow H$ induces a map of twisted $\mathfrak{M}(\Sigma)$-representations